-Both the G3X and the A7S II are recent models that are part of the current product line-up.
-The A7S II replaced the earlier Sony A7S, while the G3X does not have a direct predecessor.
+The G3X is a recent model that features in the current product line-up of Canon.
+In contrast, the A7S II has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the A7S II was succeeded by the Sony A7S III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon G3 X and the Sony A7S II?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.